fbdtemme/bencode/docs/usage/value.rst

     auto b = bc::bvalue {};

-Arguments matching on of the storage types used will be forwarded to the constructor of the underlying type.
+Arguments matching one of the storage types will be forwarded to the constructor of the underlying type.

 .. code-block:: cpp